 Internet: Fibre Is Everywhere Now

 La Linea has solid fibre coverage across most of the town.
-The main providers are Movistar, Vodafone, Orange, and Digi — the Romanian-owned operator that has been undercutting everyone on price across Spain.
-MásMóvil and its sub-brands (Yoigo, Pepephone) are also worth comparing.
+The main providers are Movistar, Vodafone, Orange and Digi, the Romanian-owned operator that has been undercutting everyone on price across Spain.
+MasMovil and its sub-brands Yoigo and Pepephone are also worth comparing before you commit.

-- Vodafone: Competitive on bundles with mobile contracts
+- Vodafone: Competitive on bundles when combined with a mobile contract

 Many landlords include internet in furnished rentals.
-Always ask before signing up to a 12-month contract with a provider — you might not need it.
+Always ask before signing up to a 12-month contract with a provider, as you might not need it.

 Most Movistar and Vodafone bundle deals have a 12 or 24-month minimum contract period buried in the small print.
 If you are renting short-term, go with Digi or a no-commitment option, or you will pay a cancellation penalty when you leave.